adwaitkelkar/Parkinsons_Detection_using_Machine-Learning/README.md

 RPDE,D2 - Two nonlinear dynamical complexity measures DFA - Signal fractal scaling exponent spread1,spread2,PPE - Three nonlinear measures of fundamental frequency variation

+For this model I have used SVM(Support Vector Machine) which a supervised learning model, it gives an accuracy of 91%.